NdulueMarvellous/alx-low_level_programming/0x00-hello_world/README.md

-This directory contains projects in C programming language
+This directory contains projects in C programming language.